knative/eventing/docs/decisions/broker-trigger.md

 ### Trigger

-A Trigger represents a registration of interest (request for delivery to an Addressable object or URL) in a filtered selection of events delivered to a Broker.
+A Trigger represents a registration of interest in a filtered selection of events delivered to a Broker which should be forwarded to an Addressable Object or a URL.
 For the MVP, Triggers may only target Addressable objects in the same namespace.

 #### Buffering